The Forecast

 Notable motorsport milestones:

-World Rally Constructors Championship winner, 1973 (a110)
+World Rally Constructors Championship winner, 1973 (A110)

-24 Hours of Le Mans overall winner, 1978 (a442 B)
+24 Hours of Le Mans overall winner, 1978 (A442 B)

-Formula 1 Hungarian Grand Prix winner, 2021 (a521)
+Formula 1 Hungarian Grand Prix winner, 2021 (A521)

-Paris’s top five sando shops
+The five best sando shops in Paris

 Bread is serious business in France.
 Some six billion baguettes are sold here every year – most baked in the ovens of 35,000 independent boulangeries, according to the Confédération Nationale de la Boulangerie et Boulangerie-Pâtisserie Française.
 On average, each of these shops serves some 300 customers a day.